ORP Krakowiak (1954): General characteristics

 ORP Krakowiak was a small submarine with a semi-double-hull design, intended for coastal operations and suited to the wave conditions of the Baltic Sea.
 Constructed from steel using welding joints, the hull was divided by five watertight bulkheads into six compartments, from bow to stern: I – torpedo room (with sailors' bunks), II – crew quarters, III – main control room, IV – additional crew quarters, V – diesel engines, and VI – electric motors.
 A sail was located above the control room, with rechargeable batteries beneath the crew quarters.
 External saddle ballast tanks were positioned along the port and starboard from mid-compartment I to mid-compartment V, with an additional ballast tank at the stern within the pressure hull; a trim tank and quick-diving tank were located under compartment III.
 Bow rudders were positioned at the torpedo compartment, with stern diving planes and a single rudder aft of the propellers.

 The overall length was 49.5 metres, beam 4.4 metres, and draft ranged from 2.6 metres at the bow to 2.8 metres at the stern.
-Normal surface displacement was 283 tons, and submerged displacement was 353 tons.
+Normal surface displacement was 283 tonnes, and submerged displacement was 353 tonnes.
 The maximum test depth was 80 metres, with an operational depth of 60 metres.
 The maximum continuous submerged endurance was 48 hours.
 The autonomy was 14 days.

 The crew comprised 31 personnel: 6 officers, 15 non-commissioned officers, and 10 sailors.

 Propulsion

 The submarine was powered on the surface by two 11D diesel engines, each producing 441 kW (600 hp), with exhausts vented through pipes to the sail.
 Submerged propulsion was provided by two PG-17 electric motors, each delivering 160 kW (218 hp).
 Two shafts driving two propellers enabled a maximum speed of 15.7 knots surfaced and 7.8 knots submerged (economical speeds were 10 and 3 knots, respectively).
 The range was 4,500 nautical miles at 8 knots surfaced and 85 nautical miles at 2.9 knots submerged (or 965 nautical miles at maximum surface speed and 9.7 nautical miles at maximum submerged speed).
-The fuel capacity was 28 tons.
+The fuel capacity was 28 tonnes.
 Electrical energy was stored in two 2-MS lead-acid batteries, each with 60 galvanic cells.